SimranjitKaur07/SimransBookStore/SimransBookStore/README.txt

 in that file i found errors
 which is hard to solver at last time but i am not giving up.....

+In class I show my project to andrew sir i have errors now i am working on it

+At 2:19

+I am just did changes uinto my repository

+as well as in products